What to Do With an Inheritance

 2. Seek Professional Advice

-A financial planner or other financial professional like a certified public accountant or estate planning lawyer can help make objective decisions about the best way to use your inheritance.
-They'll help you define clear goals and reach them faster, which is especially critical if you have limited experience managing a large sum of cash.
+A financial planner or other financial professional, such as a certified public accountant or estate planning lawyer, can help make objective decisions about the best way to use your inheritance.
+They can help you define clear goals and reach them faster, which is especially critical if you have limited experience managing a large sum of cash.

 If a financial planner was already managing the estate you've inherited, consider asking them to help you manage your inheritance.
 They'll have an insider's knowledge of the assets you've inherited, and you'll have confidence in their proven track record of effectively managing wealth right off the bat.

-3. Create or Beef Up Your Emergency Fund
+3. Create or Add to Your Emergency Fund

-Experts recommend setting aside enough funds for three to six months' worth of expenses in an emergency fund.
+If you don't already have cash saved for the unexpected, an inheritance is a good way to start.
+Experts recommend setting aside enough funds for three to six months' worth of basic expenses in an emergency fund.
 That way, you'll be covered in times of unforeseen financial burden, such as in the event of a loss of income, medical emergency or other crisis.
 Consider keeping these funds in their own high-yield savings account where you can access the money quickly if needed.

 4. Invest in Your Future